-The following example shows how to use the LCD Controller API to configure a raster panel and start it displaying from a frame buffer.
+The following example shows how to use the LCD Controller API to configure an 800x480 resolution raster panel and start it displaying from an 8bpp frame buffer.
+Note that raster timing configuration varies from display to display.
+Consult your display's datasheet and modify tLCDRasterTiming values as required for your display.